-The wearable medical devices market in the Asia-Pacific region has gained momentum in the recent past and is expected to register 25.52% CAGR during the forecast period.
-The market is estimated to grow USD 4140.40 million in 2026 from USD 1328.86 million in 2021.
+The Asia-Pacific wearable medical devices market has gained momentum in the recent past and is expected to register a 25.52% CAGR during the forecast period.
+The market is estimated to grow USD 4140.40 million in 2027 from USD 1328.86 million in 2022.

 Wearable medical devices monitor several bodily conditions like glucose levels, insulin levels, heart conditions, blood pressure, ingestion, pain relief, brain activity, hydration, temperature, sleep, etc. Lately, Google is working on a wrist-worn medical device with sensors to produce an ECG, assessing the patterns and strength of the person’s heartbeat.
 Moreover, it checks the skin and pulse temperature.